BrainStormYourWayIn/sierra/README.md

 ## Installation

-To download the library (pypi version):
+To download the library (PyPi Version):

     pip install sierra